rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 `cudf/cpp/include/cudf/copying.hpp` are located in `cudf/src/copying`.
 Likewise, the unit tests for the APIs reside in `cudf/tests/copying/`.

+Internal API headers containing `detail` namespace definitions that are used across translation units inside libcudf should be placed in `include/cudf/detail`.

 ## File extensions

 - `.hpp` : C++ header files